 Scotland has been part of the United Kingdom since the eighteenth century; therefore, to visit Edinburgh or any other part of Scotland has the same requirements needed to enter any of the countries that make up the UK.

-American citizens travelling to Scotland, England, Wales or Northern Ireland do not require a visa, but will need a valid passport.
-Before you land in the UK, you will be asked to fill out a landing card with your name, date of birth, gender, nationality, occupation and the address where you will be staying in London.
+American citizens traveling to Scotland, England, Wales, or Northern Ireland do not require a visa but will need a valid passport.
+Before you land in the UK, you'll be asked to fill out a landing card with your name, date of birth, gender, nationality, occupation, and the address where you'll be staying in London.

 Canadians have to present a valid passport to enter the United Kingdom.
 A visa is not required for stays of six months or less.

-If you are travelling as a tourist for up to six months, you do not require a visa.
+If you're traveling as a tourist for up to six months, you do not require a visa.
 However, you will need to show a valid passport.

 Citizens of counties that do not need a visa

-Citizens of the following countries do not need a visa for visits of up to six months to Scotland and the rest of the UK, but you will need a valid passport.
+Citizens of the following countries do not need a visa for visits of up to six months to Scotland and the rest of the UK, but you'll need a valid passport.

 Citizens of countries that need a visa

-For more information, visit the official travelling website to the United Kingdom.
+For more information, visit the official traveling website of the United Kingdom.